Blue Banisters: Critical reception

 Upon release, Blue Banisters received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 80, based on 21 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.4 out of 10, based on their assessment of the critical consensus.

 The A.V Club's Tatiana Tenreyo stated "[Blue] Banisters is a reminder that when the singer-songwriter is in charge of her vision and fully taps into her emotions, she's still capable of crafting breathtaking beauty."
 Mike Wass of Variety wrote the album "offers a rare glimpse of an artist securing her legacy, one song at a time."
 For The Independent, Ben Bryant wrote a positive review, calling it "one revelation colours the singer's entire body of work", noting "it is far more elliptical and mysterious than it first appears".
 Giving the album four out of five stars, Sarah Grant of Rolling Stone commented "Her second album of the year is dense and abstract, turning inward and finding solace in sisterhood."
 Sam Sodomsky for Pitchfork praised Del Rey's songwriting, noting the record "is a sweeping survey of her talent as a songwriter, stripped of the aesthetic borders she often places around her work."
 Rhian Daly of NME called Blue Banisters "a defiant and delicate return."
 In their mixed reviews, The Guardian and The Observer critics stated the album struggled from "samey-ness", wavering quality, and familiar but confusing themes.

 Year-end lists

 The album was placed in numerous year-end lists of 2021.

 Commercial performance

 Blue Banisters debuted at number eight on the Billboard 200 with 33,000 album-equivalent units, which consisted of 19,000 pure sales and 14,000 streaming units (calculated from 18.6 million on-demand streams of the album).
-It was Del Rey's eighth consecutive record to reach the top 10 in the US, but her first to miss the top-three since her debut studio album, Lana Del Ray (2010); however, Blue Banisters debuted at number one on the Billboard Alternative Album chart.
+It was Del Rey's eighth consecutive record to reach the top 10 in the US, but her first to miss the top-three since her Paradise EP (2012); however, Blue Banisters debuted at number one on the Billboard Alternative Album chart.
 Blue Banisters become her sixth consecutive number one on the chart and her second of the year, after March's Chemtrails over the Country Club, setting a record, with Del Rey being the artist with the most number ones on the Alternative Album charts since its inception.

+In the United Kingdom, Blue Banisters debuted at number two on the UK Albums chart, and it stayed on the chart for four weeks.
+The album was certified Gold in the UK with 100,000 units sold.